-Like the blockchain today, the internet was once disjointed and had its own scaling issues.
-Blockchain technology needs to evolve from its current state of isolated chains to an interconnected ecosystem.
-With the aim of further developing the technology for commercial use, this will allow users to take full advantage of the ledger technology
+Like the blockchain today, the internet was once disconnected and had scaling issues.
+Hence, the blockchain technology of today also needs to evolve from its current state of isolated chains to an interconnected ecosystem.

 DApps are now complex and expensive, just like the World Wide Web was once described as “slow” and “immature”.
 As opposed to the smooth flow offered by modern websites and apps like YouTube or Instagram, the blockchain experience is defined and lived through every single part.
 As a result, actions that should be seamless don’t feel quite mature yet.